rails/rails/README.md

 pattern.

 Understanding the MVC pattern is key to understanding Rails.
-MVC divides your application into three layers, each with a specific responsibility.
+MVC divides your application into three layers: Model, View, and Controller, each with a specific responsibility.

-The _Model layer_ represents your domain model (such as Account, Product, Person, Post, etc.) and encapsulates the business logic that is specific to your application.
+The _Model layer_ represents the domain model (such as Account, Product, Person, Post, etc.) and encapsulates the business logic specific to your application.
 In Rails, database-backed model classes are derived from `ActiveRecord::Base`.
 Active Record allows you to present the data from database rows as objects and embellish these data objects with business logic